 In loving memory of our founder Jan Sullivan, 1921-2016

-The history of the Art Barn encompasses the vision of one remarkable individual–Janet Sullivan always wanted to be a farmer and a painter, and got her wish after spending her career as a Supervisor of Art Education for the Chicago Schools and later as a professor at Valparaiso University.
+The history of the Art Barn encompasses the vision of one remarkable individual.
+Janet Sullivan always wanted to be a farmer and a painter, and got her wish after spending her career as a Supervisor of Art Education for the Chicago Schools and later as a professor at Valparaiso University.

-In 1969 Jan and her husband Bud purchased a 19th century farm east of Valparaiso in Jackson Township.
+In 1969 Jan and her husband Bud purchased this 19th century farm east of Valparaiso in Jackson Township.
 Cattle filled the pastures and were herded into the lower barn.
 Jan began hosting workshops, classes, and plein air painting in the woods and fields of the farm—aptly nicknamed “Happy Jan’s Farm.”

 Jan visited The Clearing Folk School in Door County, Wisconsin, where artists stayed and painted in rustic cabins and studios designed by architect Jens Jensen.
 Jan saw herself and her artist friends as the nucleus of a group that could establish something similar in Northwest Indiana.